Muniz M-5: Design and development

-Antonio Gedez Muniz was a pioneer of the Brazilian aviation industry but he produced his first designs while at the French Ecole Supérieure de Aéronautique.
+Antônio Guedes Muniz was a pioneer of the Brazilian aviation industry but he produced his first designs while at the French Ecole Supérieure de Aéronautique.
 Several studies remained unbuilt before he had the M-5, a two- or three-seat cantilever low wing cabin tourer, built by the Caudron company.

 Its wing was straight-tapered in plan out to rounded tips and had an aspect ratio of 8.0, quite high for the time.
 It had a reflex (double-curved underside) section, 2° of dihedral and thinned continuously to the tips.
 The wing was built in three parts, with a short, rectangular inner section within the fuselage and two dominant, tapering outer panels.
 Each outer panel was built around a spruce box spar and the wing surface ahead of it was plywood, forming a torsion resisting D-box.
 Behind the spar the wing had fabric covering.
 The M-5's ailerons were long and narrow.